 Baumeister has this thing about Work Ethic as a recent (19th century) innovation that was vaguely helpful for a while and is now dead.
 The Self is maybe something like that.
 [Baumeister’s] a good phenomenologist in the sense of seeing the unthematized, the underlying theories and beliefs that we can’t see because they’re part of our reality.

-SR: Does he interact with Weber’s theories at all, as far as you’re aware?
-I’m not familiar with Baumeister’s writings.
+SR: Does Baumeister interact with Weber’s work at all, as far as you’re aware?

 Perry: Yes, he references Weber.
 Anyways, I think, if there’s a personal change in this aspect of culture today, maybe it’s that the Big Questions are too big to find satisfying explanations, and only little questions are going to be interesting or entertaining.

-SR: Yes, this idea of passing is very interesting.
-Does one monitor the TEDx talks to keep a pulse on mainstream opinion?
+SR: The possibility of passing is very interesting.
+Does one monitor TEDx talks to keep a pulse on mainstream opinion?

 Perry: Haha, I have no idea, I’m sure what filters in to me is not representative.

 SR: What’s interesting about this observed shift away from the “big questions,” or at least, this crisis in confidence as to whether they have answers — it coincides with tremendous advances in neural insight and technology.
-So that for the first time, in a sense, we actually will soon be able to answer some these questions.
-Though, of course, in a different way and framing than the continentals or the classical philosophers might have approached them.
-And yet still!
-Perhaps this is overly vague…?
+So that for the first time, in a sense, we actually may, soon, be able to answer some these questions, though in very a different way than pre-modern philosophers might have approached them.

 Perry: No, yes, it does seem a bit similar to suddenly understanding the determinants of fertility just as CRISPR changes everything and makes it obsolete.

 SR: Pivoting in the direction of aesthetics now.
-One of your major early concepts, as you began yourself transitioning away from existentialist subject matter, is this idea of fitness, starting — as far as I can tell — with Christopher Alexander and your contributions in Carcinisation, Front Porch Republic, etc in 2014 and 15.
+One of your early touchstones, as you began transitioning away from antinatalism, is the idea of fitness.
 What attracted to you to this concept?
-And how’d you stumble across A Pattern Language coming off of View From Hell?
+How’d you stumble across A Pattern Language?

 Perry: My undergrad was in city planning, but I didn’t get into Christopher Alexander until after college — it was just something that my friends read.
-One gave me a copy of Notes on the Synthesis of Form ([ze is a] Google programmer); another friend had a copy of A Pattern Language.
+One, a programmer, gave me a copy of Notes on the Synthesis of Form; another had a copy of A Pattern Language.
 I gradually got obsessed.

 It does, in a way, relate to politics and backing away from politics as a mode of engagement.
 Alexander believes there can’t be meaningful democracy in a group larger than about 7,000.
 And of course at that time (2011-2015ish) I was talking to a lot of neoreactionaries who rejected democracy.